Preliminary results show lead for ruling Socialists in Albania

 Representatives of both main parties were upbeat about their prospects.

-Tirana mayor Erion Veliaj has publicly hailed the victories of the Socialists so far, and an official statement from the party on April 26 claimed “the victory of the Socialist Party is very clear now”.
+Tirana Mayor Erion Veliaj has publicly hailed the victories of the Socialists so far, and an official statement from the party on April 26 claimed “the victory of the Socialist Party is very clear now”.

-Meanwhile, Democratic Party leader Lulzim Basha talked of a “heavy defeat” for the Socialists, and claimed that the initial strong showing for the ruling party was because ballot-boxes in left wing areas were being counted first.
+Meanwhile, Democratic Party leader Lulzim Basha talked of a “heavy defeat” for the Socialists, and claimed that the initial strong showing for the ruling party was because ballot boxes in left-wing areas were being counted first.

 President Ilir Meta, former leader of the LSI, also claimed that ballot boxes were being counted selectively.
 “Counters should not be influenced by intentional selections of counting boxes for demoralisation purposes … Everyone keep calm until the final results are announced.
 Every vote in the box will be counted and recounted to the end,” the president wrote on Facebook.